Finding the best rate

 The best methods for overseas transfers

 For bank-to-bank transfers, OFX (formerly OzForex) was a better alternative to the Commonwealth Bank when we made our comparison.
-The local foreign exchange service came in only two to three per cent higher than mid-market rates, although the transfer minimum is $2000.
+The local foreign exchange service came in only two to three percent higher than mid-market rates.
+Learn more about non-bank money transfer services.

 If you're unhappy with what you've been charged for overseas transactions, you can lodge a complaint with: